Eljefemasao/Natural-Language-Analysis/README.md

   Source Books are here <a href="http://yozora.main.jp/9/ndc91.html">http://yozora.main.jp/9/ndc91.html</a>

   <h2>License</h2>
-  This project is released under the <a href="">MIT License</a>.For more information,see the LICENSE file.
+  This project is released under the <a href="https://github.com/Eljefemasao/Natural-Language-Processing/blob/master/LICENSE">MIT License</a>.
+For more information, see the LICENSE file.
 </body>
 </html>